JamFfm/NEXTIONDisplay/README.md

 The Nextion displays are HMI displays which is not equal to HDMI!!
 There is a Nextion editor which helps to design the Display.
 It is possible to build several display pages.
 The amout of pages is only limited to the amount of memory.
-In the Editor you can place pictures, fonts , buttons, text Lables like in Visual Studio.
-Just way morte simple.
+In the Editor you can place pictures, fonts , buttons, text labels like in Visual Studio.
+Just way more simple.
 But powerful!
-From the Raspi side it is possible to place data to a spezial component placed on the page by the editor.
+From the Raspi side it is possible to place data to a special component placed on the page by the editor.
 You just have to use the serial connection.
-To place a text in a textlabel it is like t0.txt="your Text".
+To place a text in a text labels it is like t0.txt="your Text".
 To close sending you have to terminate like three times x0ff.

 There is the possibility to place some logic into the display.
-For example place a button on a page and programm page 2 at release event.
+For example place a button on a page and program page 2 at release event.
 The page 2 will be displayed without the help of the Raspi.

 The way to work with Nextion Displays is:

-(1)-- Design the pages in the Nextion editor.
+1. Design the pages in the Nextion editor.

-(2)-- Open the build folder (Mebnue files) and store the .tft file of your project on a SD card.
+2. Open the build folder (Menu-> files) and store the .tft file of your project on a SD card.

-(3)-- Put the SD Card in the Display, power on, the project will be loaded.
+3. Put the SD Card in the Display, power on, the project will be loaded.

-(4)-- On Raspi side use the Serial Connection at your code to poste instructions to the display, and receive data from the display.
+4. On Raspi side use the Serial Connection at your code to poste instructions to the display, and receive data from the display.
     It is touchscreen therefor it is quite helpful to use the inputs of the display in your code.

-(5)-- Be aware that all pictures and fonds have to be imported in the Editor and these have to be stored in the DISPLAY! like described in 3.
+5. Be aware that all pictures and fonds have to be imported in the Editor and these have to be stored in the DISPLAY! like described in 3.
 You can not use pictures dynamically!!
 But you can change the pictures stored in the display.

 You can download the Nextion Editor here: